diegomendezp/Ironhack-lectures-v3/content/module1/01 - Week 1/Day 3/00 - CSS  Intro _ Selectors.md

 In this chapter you will:

 - Understand what CSS is and learn how to create styles in different ways: inline and in document.
-- Learn how to represent and set colors in to fonts and backgrounds in HTML.
+- Learn how to represent and set colors to fonts and backgrounds in HTML.
 - Select elements with element, class or id selectors to change CSS properties.